BoDonkey/tribal-drum-game/Game Mechanics/Core Ideas for Saami-Inspired TTRPG Game.md

     -   Unique side quests deepen the relationship with each core companion.

-    -   Conversations reveal lore about the world, the haldi, and the Fifth Season.
+    -   Conversations reveal lore about the world, the veridian, and the Fifth Season.

 ## **Replayability and Expansion**